Liverpool Friends of Palestine is affiliated to the Palestine Solidarity Campaign (PSC), which campaigns for justice for Palestinians.

 THE BEAUTIFUL GAME

 If you need any reminding of why racism has no place in sport, watch THIS TRAILER for the documentary 'Forever Pure' on the Israeli football club Beitar Jerusalem.
 It is a withering critique of a club that prides itself on having no Arab players.
-Just to make the point, the club has just renamed itself Beitar Trump Jerusalem!
+Just to make the point, the club recently renamed itself Beitar Trump Jerusalem!

 Elsewhere in the footballing world, the Israeli FA has been under pressure to exclude six of its member clubs that are based in illegal settlements.
 See HERE for a detailed investigation by Human Rights Watch.
 A ruling from FIFA (the international federation) has let them off the hook but the issue remains live.